-Our guides and management team come to this work through their own love and connection with the natural world, and their desire to inspire such love in others.
-Each individual comes to Wild Society with a wealth of experience and knowledge of their own that is further developed within our organization.
+Our guides and program director come to this work through their own love and connection with the natural world, and their desire to inspire such love in others.
+They carry the heart of our programs.
+Each individual brings their own wealth of experience and knowledge to Wild Society that is further developed within our organization.
 We hope you get an opportunity to personally understand why we think so highly of our staff.

 Carolina Veenstra

-I was born in Cuba and the river of life brought me to the Pacific Northwest.
-Here I found work and community and have set deep roots.
-I have always loved being out of doors and living here by the Salish Sea, between the Olympic and Cascade Mountains, I discovered a passion for hiking.
-I find time every day to be outside because being in nature calms and centers me.
-Sometimes this is a walk or run at the nearby woods or beaches; sometimes it is weeding in my garden or on the local trails.
-This daily practice has forged me.
-I am a book restorer, artist, mother, dedicated trail steward and a guide for Wild Society.
-When I am not outside, you will find me in the quiet harbor of home with my husband Nick.
+Carolina was born in Cuba and the river of life brought her to the Pacific Northwest.
+Here she found work and community and has set deep roots.
+She has always loved being out of doors and living here by the Salish Sea, between the Olympic and Cascade Mountains, Carolina discovered a passion for hiking.
+She finds time every day to be outside because being in nature calms and centers her.
+Sometimes this is a walk or run at the nearby woods or beaches; sometimes it is weeding in her garden or on the local trails.
+This daily practice has forged her.
+Carolina am a book restorer, artist, mother, dedicated trail steward and a guide for Wild Society.
+When not outside, you can find her in the quiet harbor of home with her husband Nick.

 Pronouns:she/her/hers